 This symmetry art project is easy and uses just a few common art supplies.
 For a more complex math art project, try this rotational symmetry math art activity.

 - Paper (we used large sheets of white finger paint paper, but any plain paper is fine).

-Kiddo loved discovering how symmetry worked!
+My little artist loved discovering how symmetry worked!
 I think he felt rather powerful having a controlled system to create an image.